LazzyPurple/AbymesResults/README.md

 npm install
 ```

-- Then, run the project in executing this in your project folder:
+- Then, run the project by executing this in both client/server folder:

 ```
 npm start